 Jack Buchanan (Pacific Coast Amateur Photo)

-, hosted this week from July 25-28 at Capilano Golf and Country Club.
+.
+The championship is hosted this week from July 25-28 at Capilano Golf and Country Club.

 Buchanan is one of seven Australians in the field this week.
 He has played in five Elite Amateur Series events this year, highlighted by a round of 16 finish at the North and South Amateur.